epinio/docs/docs/howtos/contribute.md

 :::note

-If your `git config` information correctly set then viewing the `git log` information for your commit looks something like this:
+If your `git config` information is correctly set then viewing the `git log` information for your commit looks something like this:

 ```console